 there.
 I still have other books to check - I'll let you know if I find any.

 Meanwhile, why don't you contact the BG?
 As a historian, Dr. Dujmovits has a

-other historians, both local and statewide.
+collections of other historians, both local and statewide.

 As for BH&R, here are additional names of Edlitzer, which may or may not have